lfedgeai/AIOps/demo/demo-4-openshift-network-observability/README.md

 $ oc netobserv packets --protocol=TCP --port=5432
 ```

-Make use of AI model to analyze the `evidence.json`
+Lastly, make use of AI models such as Qwen3.6 to analyze the `evidence.json` and wireshark traces

 ---